ethan-berman/student-alcohol/bella/index.md

 ### Alcohol consumption vs. legal drinking age
 {% include_relative Visualization/age.html %}

-Does alcohol consumption increase as countries has lower legal drinking age?
-It seems like that European region has the lowest average legal drinking age and has highest alcohol consumption per capita.
-However, we see that there is not a distinct relationship between legal drinking age and alcohol consumption.
+Does alcohol consumption increase as countries have lower legal drinking age?
+It seems like the European region has the lowest average legal drinking age and has the highest alcohol consumption per capita.
+However, we see no distinct relationship between the legal drinking age and alcohol consumption.
+Except for countries with no legal drinking age limit or total baned, the legal alcohol drinking age in other countries is around 18 years old.
+Although the legal drinking age in some countries is relatively low, their alcohol consumption has not increased significantly.

 ### Alcohol consumption by sex
 {% include_relative Visualization/gender.html %}